-- The Executive Board grants the degree 'Bachelor of Arts' if the Exam Board has established that the student has passed the final exam. - The student may express the degree awarded as part of his name as referred to in Section 7.19a of the WHW.
+- 1. The Executive Board grants the degree 'Bachelor of Arts' if the Exam Board has established that the student has passed the final exam of the bachelor's degree programme. - 2.
+The student may add the awarded degree as part to his name as referred to in Section 7.19a of the WHW.